-- Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - The format of risk assessment may vary and may be included as part of the Academy's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education, Health and Care Plans, behaviour plans, as appropriate).
-Regardless of the form used, the Academy's approach to promoting pupil welfare will be systematic and pupil focused. - 22.3 The Headteacher: Victoria Buckland has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated as required. - 22.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to Kris Winthorpe: Deputy Head Teacher who has been properly trained in, and tasked with, carrying out the particular assessment.
+- 22.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 22.2 The format of risk assessment may vary and may be included as part of the Academy's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education, Health and Care Plans, behaviour plans, as appropriate).
+Regardless of the form used, the Academy's approach to promoting pupil welfare will be systematic and pupil focused. - 22.3 The Headteacher has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated as required. - 22.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to a member of the SLT/Pastoral team who have / has been properly trained in, and tasked with, carrying out the particular assessment.